List of Edens Zero characters: Ziggy

 Ziggy (ジギー, Jigī) is Shiki's adoptive grandfather, an android who portrays the "Demon King" (魔王, Maō) at the Granbell Kingdom theme park.
 Introduced as a good and kind figure who broke down from old age ten years before the series' beginning, Ziggy discovered Shiki at the end of his voyage for Mother, raising him to use his own Satan Gravity ability.
-When Shiki revisits Granbell in the present day, the Edens One reactivates Ziggy with a malevolent personality that desires Shiki's death and the dominance of machines over humans, becoming a secretly unwilling enemy to the Edens Zero crew.
+When Shiki revisits Granbell in the present day, Ziggy reactivates with a malevolent personality that desires Shiki's death and the dominance of machines over humans.
 During his and Shiki's final battle on Lendard, Ziggy reveals himself to be a mechanized version of Shiki from Universe 3173, where he was sent 20,000 years into the future by a spacetime distortion on Nero 66 before using Etherion to travel back in time to save humankind from extinction, gaining amnesia in the process.
 Upon discovering the Ones control over Ziggy, Shiki is forced to destroy him to break his connection to the ship.
 In Universe Zero, Ziggy prolongs his life and avoids falling under the ship's control.

 Mashima named the character after the song "Ziggy Stardust" by singer David Bowie, which the author listened to frequently during the manga's production; the name "Ziggy" was originally given to Shiki in the story's earliest draft.
 Mashima noted that several readers were able to predict the character's backstory before it was revealed, although he stated that there would be "at least one" element to surprise readers due to the backstory's "complex" nature.